Todd Worrell: Early life

-Worrell was born on September 28, 1959, in Arcadia, California.
+Todd Roland Worrell was born on September 28, 1959, in Arcadia, California.
 His middle name, Roland, was also his father's first name.
 Worrell was raised in Arcadia, and his father frequently took him to Los Angeles Dodgers games at nearby Dodger Stadium when he was growing up.

+College career

 In 1978, he enrolled as a Bible student at Biola University in La Mirada, California, where he also played baseball.

 At Biola, Worrell played a number of different positions.
 He was used mostly as a catcher during his junior year, though he also pitched as a long reliever.
 As a senior, he was used as a pitcher more often, but he played the outfield on days when he was not pitching.
 He was throwing up to 94 miles per hour (mph) his senior year, when he caught the attention of Steve Flores, a scout for the St. Louis Cardinals who attended a Biola game to watch Tony Woods of Whittier College play.
-Flores was impressed with how hard Worrell threw, and the Cardinals selected him in the first round of the 1982 Major League Baseball (MLB) draft.